Expected closing costs

-There are certain basic expenses associated with closing the sale of a house.
-These fees are commonly split between the buyer and seller, as dictated in the sales contract.
-Many are conventional, but there are nuances to each, so you'll want a real estate expert in California to help guide you through the process.
+There are certain standard costs related to closing the sale of a house.
+These expenses are commonly divided between the buyer and seller, as directed in the sales contract.
+Many are customary, but there are nuances to each, so you'll want a real estate expert in California to help guide you through the process.

 - Points (optional)